 I seek the source of passion

-The secret of the sacred cup I
+The secret of the sacred cup I cannot tell

 A task the mask of mind can't fathom